Chapter 4

 The people cried out at the awesome spectacle.

-One hunter always jumped into its tunnel of vision as a distraction, while the others circled and clicked for opportunities to deliver deep stabs.
+A hunter always remained in the tunnel of its forward vision, distracting the beast, while others circled and clicked for opportunities to deliver penetrating stabs.

 The wenya lunged one way and the hunters struck from another.

-Eku and Yathi charged forward to be first amongst waka-waka people to pull the giant carcass back to shore.
+Eku and Yathi charged forward to be among the people pulling the giant carcass back to shore.

 The next morning, Eku rose early, as always.

-Crept from his rounded familial shelter of saplings and brush.
+Crept from his family’s rounded shelter of saplings and brush.

 Ulanga remained low in the sky, obscured behind the hill on the opposite side of the pond.

-Trampled leaves and twigs were pleasant under his feet as he moved toward the food preparation area, in front of the water.
+Trampled leaves and twigs were wet and soft under his feet as he moved toward the food preparation area, in front of the water.

 There were none.

-Moved along the shoreline, leaving the encampment behind, following shadow rather than light.
+Eku moved along the shoreline, leaving the encampment behind, following the shadows.

-The quiet of morning was the best time to practice ibe-bonakalio.
+The quiet of morning was Eku’s favorite time to practice ibe-bonakalio.

-His father and Tiuti said ibe-bonakalio was really just a place to seek something not attainable.
+His father and Tiuti said ibe-bonakalio was really just a place to seek.

 Which Eku thought did not make sense.

-But he understood enough to know that when a hunter enters the bush, he always seeks ibe-bonakalio.
+But he certainly understood enough to know that when a hunter entered the bush, he seeked ibe-bonakalio.

 To become invisible.

-Tiuti liked to say the true ibe-bonakalio was where Umawa and Uwama met, not as rivals, as the world sees them, but as the two were when truly together—two mighty powers that make life possible.
+Tiuti liked to say that true ibe-bonakalio would be where one must go to see Umawa and Uwama not as rivals or lovers, as we Abantu tend to see them, but as equals, two sides of the whole that made life possible.

-Kaleni taught Eku how to become unseen in the bush.
+Kaleni taught Eku how to unseen in the bush.

 Checking every leaf.